alejo-brand/Readme_Generator_App/Readme.md

 * [Developer Contact](#Developer Contact)

 ## Motivation/Purpose
-The motivation was to reduce the time spent creating the readme file allowing more time for the development phase
+afd

 ## Installation
-npm i
+wef

 ## Usage
-The user should clone the repo in the proper folder to its correct operation and usage
+wef

 ## License

-Note: this project is covered under the GPL3.0 type license
+this project is covered under the MIT type license

 ## Testing
-test
+wef

 ## Contributing
-User can colaborate submiting bugs to my gitHub page or email, requesting new features etc
+wef

 ## Feedback
-your feedback is extremely important for improvements in future developments, in order to accomplish this, you can: via email or gitHub
+your feedback is extremely important for improvements in future developments, in order to accomplish this, you can: wef

 ## Developer Contact
 * GitHub Username: https://github.com/alejo-brand